 - Whisk together the brown sugar, vegetable oil, eggs, and vanilla extract.
 Fold in the zucchinis.

-- In a separate bowl, mix all-purpose flour, whole-wheat flour, cinnamon, salt, baking soda, baking powder, and nutmeg.
+- In a separate bowl, mix all-purpose flour, whole-wheat flour, salt, baking soda, baking powder, ground cinnamon and ground nutmeg.

 - Fold in the zucchini mixture into the dry ingredients and mix just until combined.